BayramAnnakov/saleshq/README.md

 # React Sales Chat Dashboard

 This is a proof-of-concept React application designed for a sales platform.
 It features a dashboard highlighting key sales metrics that require attention and a multi-channel chat interface for team communication and notifications related to these metrics.

 Built with React, TypeScript, Tailwind CSS, and React Router.
-It uses ES modules and can be run directly in a modern browser.
+It uses Vite for development and can be bundled for production.

 ## Features

 - **Dashboard Overview:** Displays 4 key sales KPIs (New Leads, Follow-Ups Due, Active Proposals, Critical Alerts) with unread notification counts.
 - **Direct Navigation:** Clicking a KPI card on the dashboard navigates to the relevant chat channel.
 - **Multi-Channel Chat:** Supports multiple chat channels, each corresponding to a sales KPI.
-- **Real-time Message Simulation:** Simulates new messages arriving from various sales team members into different channels.
-This simulation mimics the behavior of a WebSocket-based system.
+- **Real-time Message Simulation (Toggleable):** Simulates new messages arriving from various sales team members into different channels.
+This simulation mimics the behavior of a WebSocket-based system and can be turned on/off for development.
 - **User-Specific Views:** Messages are displayed differently for the current user versus other users.
 - **Responsive Design:** Adapts to different screen sizes.
 - **URL-based Channel Navigation:** Chat channels can be accessed directly via URL (e.g., `/chat/channel_leads`).